Greg-T8/Notebook/topics/concepts/unit_testing_powershell.md

 # Unit Testing with PowerShell

-This article is for the IT admin who writes PowerShell scripts that are important to the company.
-Any PowerShell script that has some importance, complexity, and a long lifespan could benefit from the value and techniques this article provides.
+This article is for the IT admin who develops and maintains PowerShell scripts that have some importance, complexity, and longevity in their purpose.

-I wouldn't say that I'm an expert on PowerShell or on unit testing, but I do have a keen interest in both subjects.
-The material I present in this article is to raise awareness to PowerShell coding techniques that support effective unit tests.
+About me: I have a keen interest in both PowerShell and writing good code.
+The material I present in this article is to raise awareness to PowerShell coding techniques that support bug-free code that is easy to refactor and maintain.
 The material from this article comes from the book [Unit Testing Principals, Practices, and Patterns by Vladimir Khorkov](https://a.co/d/6wa024c).

-As PowerShell scripts get more complex and the number of admins grows to manage the script, it becomes tougher to avoid introducing buggy code.
-Software engineers refer to buggy code as regressions.
+## The need for testing

-For smaller PowerShell scripts, Visual Studio Code provides powerful, easy-to-use tools for squashing bugs.
-However, when the complexity of code increases, such as when using multiple, dependent custom PowerShell modules, it becomes increasingly difficult to avoid unintended side effects.
+Simple PowerShell scripts are ideal for utility.
+However, code itself is a liability.
+The more code you introduce, the more code that must be maintained, and the more likelihood that changing or adding code introduces bugs.

-## Why testing
+Visual Studio Code provides powerful, easy-to-use tools for squashing bugs.
+However, over time, as the need arises to introduce more features, it becomes increasingly difficult to avoid introducing bugs.
+Software testing combats this problem by establishing a separate portion of code&mdash;test code&mdash;that is dedicated to identify bugs before the system code makes it it to production.

-It is important to have an automated testing process to manage the unintended side effects.
-However, as the figure below illustrates, it's important to understand how to write good tests.
-Otherwise, bad tests will leave you in a similar predicament as without having any tests.
+In fact, without this test code, you can expect the number of hours spent maintaining system code to increase exponentially over its development lifecycle.
+Furthermore, it's not just sufficient to write tests, because writing bad tests will put you in a similar position as not having any tests.
+Therefore, it's important to know how to write good tests to optimize effort spent maintaining and improving the codebase.

 <figure>
   <img src='img/20240306-060633.png' width=400px>